aspose-words-cloud/aspose-words-cloud-node/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 20.6

+- Added new methods:
+  - deleteAllParagraphTabStopsWithoutNodePath
+  - deleteParagraphTabStopWithoutNodePath
+  - getParagraphTabStopsWithoutNodePath
+  - insertOrUpdateParagraphTabStopWithoutNodePath
+  - insertParagraphWithoutNodePath
+  - updateParagraphFormatWithoutNodePath
+  - updateParagraphListFormatWithoutNodePath
+  - deleteParagraphListFormatWithoutNodePath
+- DrawingObject related methods have been changed body content.
+Special request classes are introduced instead of strings.
+- insertOrUpdateParagraphTabStop, deleteParagraphTabStop methods have been changed parameter order
+- OoxmlSaveOptionsData.CompressionLevel property has been added

 ## Enhancements in Version 20.5

 - Added methods to work with Word document lists